ActuallyTrue/BoomBot/Mushroom Stewdios_BoomBot_readme.txt

 For the explosions physics system, I created one function on the `/scripts/StateMachines/Player StateMachine/StateMachineController.cs` file and modified another to use this function.

 For the audio and events manager, I made everything in the Events folder, and made two Prefabs, the EventManager as well as the 3DEventSound.

+# Zehao Tan

+I was in charge of the AI enemy development and functionality.
+For the visual design of the enemy, I imported an external asset from the Unity store (https://assetstore.unity.com/packages/3d/characters/robots/scifi-enemies-and-vehicles-15159).

+I created the Animator and the control script for the AI enemy (in /scripts/EnemyAI.cs), as well as a projectile that the enemy fires that hurts the player (in /scripts/ShootProjectile.cs & in /scripts/MoveProjectile.cs).